ecsplendid/DanceMusicSegmentation/README.md

 I would like to personally thank Dennis Goncharov for providing me with a dataset complete with cues for my research and also Mikael Lindgren from CueNation.
 Both provided me with insight on how they find the optimal track indices.
 The dataset I have from Dennis is quite large but I will supply it on request.

+Some information from Denis about how he makes the cuesheets -- https://docs.google.com/a/developer-x.com/document/d/1vgr7x0nwzoWrVewLFyRS9xO0ehZowdeyKdCGDvSfQN8/edit